Planning a sunken garden

-Sunken gardens don’t need to be grand affairs, simply lowering a section of your garden can offer some seclusion and give you a whole new perspective.
-If you’re thinking of building one in to your own garden design, it’s worth taking a little time to consider what you want your sunken garden to achieve.
-Here we’ve listed five key elements to think about when planning a sunken garden and the best places to visit for design inspiration.
+Sunken gardens don't need to be grand affairs, simply lowering a section of your garden can offer some privacy and give you a whole new perspective.
+If you're thinking of building one in to your own garden design, it's worth taking time to consider what you want your sunken garden to achieve.
+Here we've listed five key elements to think about when planning a sunken garden and the best places to visit for sunken garden ideas.

 Five design elements to consider when planning a sunken garden

 Bear in mind that by digging a hole you are inviting all the rainwater to gather in one place.
 Many sunken gardens boast ponds on the lower level for exactly this purpose.
 It is worth taking advise from a landscaper before you start digging downwards, to avoid disappointment later on.